Getting Started

 Created by a group of anonymous developers, Monero aimed to address the limitations of Bitcoin, particularly in terms of transaction privacy.
 It offers enhanced privacy features, including ring signatures, stealth addresses, and confidential transactions, which make it difficult to trace and link transactions to specific individuals such as darknet users.

-Like Bitcoin and other POW tokens, Monero also utilizes a proof-of-work (POW) consensus algorithm, which involves miners verifying and adding transactions to the blockchain.
+Like Bitcoin and other POW tokens, Monero also utilizes a proof-of-work (POW)

 In the crypto revolution, from a regulatory point of view, if Bitcoin is the axe, Monero is the blade.
 Monero – behind Bitcoin and Ethereum, has the third-largest community of developers in the crypto space, and is one of the most underestimated coins in the world.